How to Teach Long Division: Tips and Techniques

 You repeat the same operation with 68 and get 30 as your next partial quotient and 8 as a subtraction result (68 – 60 = 8).
 Finally, you get 4 as a final partial quotient (8 / 2 = 4), and calculate the final result as a sum of all quotient parts (100 + 30 + 4 = 134).

-The box method is a new long division method that introduces an easy-to-follow box structure for all the mathematical operations done.
+The box method is a long division step by step for visual learners that introduces an easy-to-follow box structure for all the mathematical operations done.
 Basically, the procedure is similar to the partial quotients method but the graphic presentation is linear.

-If kids struggle with remembering the sequence of long division actions, you can introduce some helpful words, sentences or poems to help them remember—just like we’ve offered with the “professor”/”student” example.
+If kids struggle with remembering the sequence of long division actions, you can introduce some helpful words, sentences or poems to help them remember — just like I’ve offered with the “professor”/”student” example.

 In this case, you need to invent words that will start with “d” (for “divide”) and then go to “m” (for ”multiply”), “s” (for “subtract”) and “b” (for “bring down”).
 The easiest mnemonic device to remember “divide, multiply, subtract, bring down” is “dad, mother, sister, brother.”
 Another great phrase is, “Does McDonald’s Sell Cheeseburgers?”.